Scots-Quebecers: Commerce, science and culture

 In 1779, Scotsman Simon McTavish helped establish what would become the North West Company to compete in the fur trade with the English owned giant, the Hudson's Bay Company.
 Since 1670, the Hudson's Bay Company had been operating an unchallenged monopoly in the territory in the northwest known as Rupert's Land, which comprised nearly half of what is now Canada.
-In the process, McTavish became the most important businessman in all of Canada during the second half of the 18th century.
+In the process, McTavish became the most important businessman in all of Canada.

 By the first decade of the 1800s, Montreal had grown to around 9,000 inhabitants and the Scottish immigrants who chose to make Montreal their home soon began to play a key role in the city's cultural, scientific, and business life.
 Although at their peak, the Scots made up only a small percentage of Quebec's population, they affected the city of Montreal and the Province of Quebec far beyond their numbers.
 Starting from an almost non-existent economic base, they were instrumental in improving the Province's commercial prospects by exploiting an untapped hinterland.
 They transformed the small fortified town into the business hub for much of the St Lawrence basin and worked to enhance the Province's economic power.
 Scots led a wave of immigrants seeking a better life that saw Montreal's population grow from 9,000 in 1800 to 50,000 by the year 1850.

 Other Scots were instrumental in building the Lachine Canal that turned Montreal into one of the most important and prosperous ports in North America.
 The canal led to a rapid industrialization that began in the late 1840s with Montreal manufacturers producing products for the entire nation.
 It was also Scots who constructed Montreal's first bridge across the Saint Lawrence River and Henry Morgan built the first department store in Canada that was the envy of the country.
 Scot settlers founded many of the city's great industries including the Bank of Montreal, Redpath Sugar, and from headquarters they established in Montreal, Scots were the driving force that built both of Canada's national railroads.
 Early on, they realized the importance for the mercantile community to create the institutions and instruments that enabled business to be the catalyst for improved standards of living for all its citizens.
 Because of their work and vision, by 1860 they were greatly responsible for making Montreal the most important city in British North America.

 Noted for their willingness to help fellow Scots succeed in the new world, they are also remembered for giving back to the country that had provided them with the opportunity to prosper.
 Scots established and funded numerous Montreal institutions such as McGill University, the Literary and Historical Society of Quebec and the Royal Victoria Hospital.